Liqwid-Labs/liqwid-libs/README.md

 ## What is this?

 A helper library to write Plutarch-oriented QuickCheck property tests.
-It includes support for both 'general' QuickCheck-based property testing, as well as testing (some) Plutarch type class laws.
-These helpers are designed to integrate seamlessly with [`tasty-quickcheck`](https://hackage.haskell.org/package/tasty-quickcheck).
+It includes support for both 'general' QuickCheck-based property testing and testing (some) Plutarch type class laws.
+These helpers integrate seamlessly with [`tasty-quickcheck`](https://hackage.haskell.org/package/tasty-quickcheck).

 ## What _exactly_ does this do for me?

-QuickCheck is a folkloric minefield, and can be quite tedious to use correctly.
+QuickCheck is a folkloric minefield and can be quite tedious to use correctly.
-Furthermore, its interactions with Plutarch can be quite non-obvious, and a lot of the built-in functionality it provides is not very useful for it.
+Furthermore, its interactions with Plutarch can be non-obvious, and much of the built-in functionality it provides is not very useful for it.
-Furthermore, while Plutarch type classes do have laws, verifying them by hand can be quite difficult and error-prone.
-Lastly, the error output of QuickCheck (and by extension, `tasty-quickcheck`) can be quite hard to make sense of.
+Furthermore, while Plutarch type classes do have laws, verifying them by hand can be complex and error-prone.
+Lastly, the error output of QuickCheck (and, by extension, `tasty-quickcheck`) can be hard to understand.

 `plutarch-quickcheck` aims to fix all of these issues:

-* As long as you can provide generators and shrinkers, you don't have to interact with any other part of QuickCheck _at all_; the boilerplate is done for you.
+* As long as you can provide generators and shrinkers, you don't have to interact with any other part of QuickCheck _at all_; this library handles the boilerplate.
 This applies equally to both general properties and laws checks.
 * Issues of QuickCheck coverage, especially for conditional properties, are handled automatically: you never have to consider this.
-* Whenever possible, `plutarch-quickcheck` will ensure that things are defined, and behaving, sensibly relative one another, and will inform you (quite loudly) if not.
+* Whenever possible, `plutarch-quickcheck` will ensure that things are defined, and behaving sensibly relative to one another, and will inform you (quite loudly) if not.
 * Error output tries to be as helpful as it can, both by using prettyprinting and also explaining in more natural language what exactly went wrong.
 * We provide extensive documentation to assist you, including both examples and Haddocks.
 Never step on any QuickCheck rakes again!

-Currently, we are able to test the following type class laws:
+Currently, we can test the following type class laws:

 * `PConstantDecl` and `PUnsafeLiftDecl`